Daniel Passarella: Coaching career

 After the end of his playing career, he returned to River Plate as a manager and guided them to three national championships, in 1989–90, 1991 and 1993.
 Thereafter, Passarella was appointed as the coach of the Argentina national team in 1994, replacing Alfio Basile.
 He was in charge of the team during the 1998 World Cup qualification campaign and later the competition itself, which was held in France.
 As the Argentina team head, Passarella had appointed a close friend and a fellow 1978 world champion, Américo Gallego, as his assistant coach.
 He banned long hair, earrings and homosexuals in the national team, leading to disputes with several players.
-Fernando Redondo and Claudio Caniggia eventually refused to play for Passarella and were excluded from his squad.
+Fernando Redondo and Claudio Caniggia, two of the most talented Argentine players of that generation, eventually refused to play for Passarella and were excluded from his squad.

 Argentina's performances never reached the expected heights during the 1998 World Cup; the team was eliminated in the quarter-final after a last minute 2–1 defeat to the Netherlands.
 After the elimination, Passarella left the post and was replaced by compatriot Marcelo Bielsa.
-Subsequently, Passarella became the manager of the Uruguay national team, but he left the post during the 2002 World Cup qualification process.
-Afterwards, Passarella had a brief and unsuccessful stint as the coach of Italian side Parma in 2001, where he was ultimately sacked after losing all of his five matches.
+Subsequently, Passarella became the manager of the Uruguay national team, the first foreigner to take the job of Uruguay team, but he left the post during the 2002 World Cup qualification process.
+Afterwards, Passarella had a brief and unsuccessful stint as the coach of Italian side Parma in 2001, where, despite success in the UEFA Cup and Coppa Italia, he was ultimately sacked after losing all of his five matches in the league, with the club sitting in the relegation zone.

 In 2003, he won the Mexican league title with Monterrey.
 In March 2004, he was named by Pelé as one of the 125 greatest living footballers.
 He was then hired as coach of Corinthians in Brazil, but was fired after a few months after a spell of bad results.

 On 9 January 2006, he was appointed River Plate coach again after 12 years to occupy the vacancy left by Reinaldo Merlo's sudden departure.
 On 15 November 2007, he resigned as coach after River was beaten by penalties by Arsenal de Sarandí in the semi-final of the 2007 Copa Sudamericana.

 In the summer of 2018, after publicly expressing interest in returning he was widely seen as the frontrunner to become the new manager of Monterrey for a second stint after the departure of Antonio Mohamed but the club ultimately decided to appoint Diego Alonso.